john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

     console.log('vrooooom')
   };
 ```
-You can also create objects using using *factory functions* and *constructor functions*, which will be examined more thoroughly below.
+You can also create objects using using *factory functions* and *constructor functions*, which will be examined more thoroughly in the next question section.

 </dd>
 </dl>